-The Faculty of Science at UNSW offers undergraduate students studying Science with the opportunity to do a WIL placement course SCIF2199 Science Work Placement.
-The SCIF2199 internship involves a work placement of a minimum of 105 hours (three weeks full-time or spread out part-time across a term) in a single organisation, working as an intern while gaining experience of the science and technology-related work conducted in that organisation.
+The Faculty of Science at UNSW offers undergraduate students studying Science with the opportunity to do a WIL placement course.
+The internship will involve the student working as an intern in an organisation external to UNSW while gaining experience in science and technology-related work.

 By doing this WIL course, students receive credit for their placement experience.
 In addition to gaining knowledge of their discipline in a professional context, students also practice in professional and transferable skills.

 Previous students have interned with IT companies, start-ups, large biomedical and biotechnology companies, as well as with Government Departments and Institutions (such as the Australian Museum and the Botanic Gardens).
 Students have also taken the opportunity to go overseas to complete their placement.

 Students may source and secure their own placement with their desired organisation (student-sourced placement) or can apply to one of the many faculty-advertised opportunities.

 Additionally, students have the option to complete SCIF3000 Science Industry Project a 6 UOC science or free elective credit.
 Students will develop teamwork, project management and problem-solving skills through engagement with real-world science industry projects.
 Under the guidance of academic supervisors and industry mentors, students work collaboratively in multidisciplinary science teams to deliver an outcome for the industry partner.
 New opportunities will be advertised via email and the current opportunities page.